 Time management needs you to set SMART goals.
 But it doesn’t stop there.
 You must also keep an eye on these goals.
 Using tools like ClickUp helps you check your progress on key milestones.
 It’s important to adjust your plans to fit changing schedules and priorities.

 Checking how you’re doing helps you stick to your goals.
 This can show you when you need to change your approach.
+To ensure ongoing effectiveness, it’s important to regularly review your time management goals and strategies, so you can identify inefficiencies and make necessary adjustments.
 By setting measurable goals, you stay focused and motivated.

 It helps to update your SMART plans from time to time.
 This makes sure your goals still fit your needs.
 It’s good to split big tasks into smaller, easier steps.
 Keeping your plans flexible helps you manage your time well.
 This way, you can spend your time smartly and keep your life balanced.